IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 The IAS offers a view with panels that summarize the alarms per system, as well as specialized views for these systems.

-Currently, the views availables in the IAS are: Overview, Weather Station, Antennas and a Tabular view.
+Currently, the available views in the IAS are: Overview, Weather Station, Antennas and a Tabular view.

 These views share a set of main components which are described below.